redxdev/xtlbot/README.md

 bot and run "!role <username> superadmin" in the channel the bot is monitoring.
 You should then set the value of sudo to "nil" (no quotes).
 If you do not do this, you will get a warning every time xtlbot starts up.

-### Roles
+### Permissions

-The role hierarchy can be configured in "config/roles.lua".
-Generally, you want to leave this alone.
-Each key is a table with a list of roles it inherits from.
+You can find the permissions configuration in "config/permissions.lua".
+There is some documentation on how to configure roles and permissions within the file itself.

-### Language
+### Language strings

-You can customize certain xtlbot chat messages by editing "config/lang.lua".
+You can customize certain xtlbot chat messages by editing the files in "config/lang".
+Each plugin generally has its own language file.

 ## Running